SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 >
 > Pinkie uses the funds for friendship activities.
 >
-> Everypony says it's not a pyramid scheme because all the funds go to the top, but that’s just a worse pyramid scheme!
+> Everypony says it's not a pyramid scheme because all the funds go to the top, but that’s just an even worse pyramid scheme!
 >
 > I need your help before it consumes all of Ponyville, or worse, all of Equestria.
 >